hm-seclab/paper-a-wayf-spec/non-browser-poc/README.md

 * `src/authenticator.zig`: Example authenticator implementation.
 * `src/fed_management_extension/`: POC code for the proposed extension.
 This is used by both authenticator and client.
 * `src/make_credential/`: Modified implementation of the `authenticatorMakeCredential` command that uses the new extension.
+* `src/client.zig`: Client that implements A-WAYF.

 ## Authenticator

 The given authenticator implements the CTAP2 spec + the proposed fedEntity extension.
 It keeps its state in memory, i.e. you will loose all created credentials when terminating the application.

-* TODO: currently the authenticator exposes itself via usb but this is a feature only supported by Linux.
-As we control both authenticator and client it should be feasible to use another IPC method that works across OSes OR we just provide a virtual machine.
+* NOTE: The authenticator exposes itself via _uhid_ but this is a feature only supported by Linux.

 You can run the authenticator by executing `./zig-out/bin/authenticator`.
 Make sure you run the following script to enable the `uhid` module on Linux: